▶️ LISTEN TO THIS ARTICLE

 The real answer is often "more than one."
 The research consistently shows that combining approaches outperforms any single method.

-Fine-tuning a model that also uses RAG at inference time produced cumulative accuracy gains in the agricultural domain study.
+Fine-tuning a model that also uses RAG at inference time produced cumulative gains in the agricultural domain study.
 The fine-tuned model retrieved more effectively because it understood the domain vocabulary, and the retrieval grounded the fine-tuned model's responses in specific, current data.
-Finetune-RAG, a 2025 technique, improved factual accuracy by 21.2% over the base model by combining both methods.
+Finetune-RAG, a 2025 technique, reported a sizable factual-accuracy lift over the base model by combining both methods.

 A common production pattern: fine-tune a small model on your domain for speed and cost, then add RAG for knowledge that changes.
 Use prompt engineering to handle edge cases and output formatting on top of both.
-This layered approach matches what most mature AI teams deploy.
+This layered approach is common in production when teams need both behavior shaping and fresh knowledge.

 The cost implications matter here.
 Adding RAG to a fine-tuned model means paying for both retrieval infrastructure and training compute.
-For many teams, starting with RAG alone and adding fine-tuning only when retrieval quality plateaus is the most capital-efficient path.
+For many teams, starting with RAG alone and adding fine-tuning only when retrieval quality plateaus is the simplest low-regret path.

 The Mistakes Teams Make

 Starting with fine-tuning before trying prompting.
-If you haven't spent at least 10 focused iterations on your prompt, you don't know if fine-tuning is necessary.
+If you haven't spent several focused iterations on your prompt, you don't know if fine-tuning is necessary.
 Many teams fine-tune to fix problems that a well-written system prompt would solve.

 Building RAG when the knowledge fits in context.
-If your entire knowledge base is under 50,000 tokens, consider just putting it in the prompt.
+If your entire knowledge base comfortably fits in context, consider just putting it in the prompt.
 Context-stuffing is simpler than building a retrieval pipeline, and modern models handle long contexts well for factual lookup tasks.

 Fine-tuning on bad data.
 Garbage in, garbage out applies doubly to fine-tuning.
-A model fine-tuned on 1,000 clean, carefully curated examples will beat a model fine-tuned on 10,000 noisy ones.
+A model trained on clean, carefully curated examples will usually beat a model trained on noisier data, even when the noisy set is larger.
 Data quality is the single biggest predictor of fine-tuning success.

 Ignoring the maintenance cost of RAG.
 RAG isn't "set and forget."
 Chunking strategies need tuning.
 Embeddings models get updated.
 Retrieval quality degrades as your corpus grows.
 Budget for ongoing optimization, not just initial setup.
-Data cleaning alone consumes 30-50% of project cost according to industry estimates.
+Data cleaning often becomes a major share of the work, especially when the corpus was not designed for retrieval.

 Not evaluating.
 Whatever approach you pick, build an eval set before you build the system.
 Without baseline measurements, you can't prove anything worked.
 The evaluation methodology matters as much as the technique.